Practice Free SY0-701 Exam Online Questions

 A dashboard is a graphical user interface that provides a visual representation of key performance indicators, metrics, and trends related to security events and incidents.
 A dashboard can help the board of directors to understand the number and impact of incidents that affected the organization in a given period, as well as the status and effectiveness of the security controls and processes.
 A dashboard can also allow the board of directors to drill down into specific details or filter the data by various criteria12.

 A packet capture is a method of capturing and analyzing the network traffic that passes through a device or a network segment.
-A packet capture can provide information about the source, destination, protocol, and content of each packet, but it is not a suitable way to present a summary of incidents to the board of directors13.
+A packet capture can provide detailed information about the source, destination, protocol, and content of each packet, but it is not a suitable way to present a summary of incidents to the board of directors13.

 A vulnerability scan is a process of identifying and assessing the weaknesses and exposures in a system or a network that could be exploited by attackers.
 A vulnerability scan can help the organization to prioritize and remediate the risks and improve the security posture, but it is not a relevant way to report the number of incidents that occurred in a quarter14.